 The following examples include a WHERE clause that searches for exact-text comparisons by using the keyword LIKE or MATCHES or the equal sign (=) relational operator.
 Unlike earlier examples, these examples illustrate how to query a table that is not in the current database.
-You can access a table that is not in the current database that contains the table has the same ANSI compliance status as the current database.
+You can access a table that is not in the current database only if the database that contains the table has the same ANSI compliance status as the current database.
 If the current database is an ANSI-compliant database, the table you want to access must also reside in an ANSI-compliant database.
-If the current database is not an ANSI-compliant database.
-If the current database is not an ANSI-compliant database.
-ANSI-compliant database is not an ANSI-compliant database.
+If the current database is not an ANSI-compliant database, the table you want to access must also reside in a database that is not an ANSI-compliant database.